mmowers/superpivot/README.md

 bokeh serve --show .
 ```
 This will launch a browser window with the viewer.
 To see
-a plot, you'll have to select the columns to use for x-axis and y-axis.
+a plot, you'll have to select the columns to use for x-axis and y-axis, which are two of the widgets
-In addition you have these widgets:
+on the left-hand side of the screen.
+In addition, you have these widgets:
 * Data Source: Enter a path to a properly formatted csv file (see below).
 The path is relative to the
 root of this repo, but absolute paths may be entered as well, e.g. 'C:/somefolder/somefile.csv'.
 Make sure
 that there are column headers for each column in the csv file and no row labels.